SamuelKao/Power-Outage-Research/README.md

 <iframe src="assets\Mean_Anomaly.html" width=800 height=600 frameBorder=0></iframe>

 Under the null hypothesis, we can regularly see a difference like 0.01786.
-Therefore we fail to reject the null hypothesis that these two groups come the same distribution.
+Therefore we reject the null hypothesis that these two groups come the same distribution.
 The difference between the two samples is not statistically significant.

 ## Framing a Prediction Problem